 This chapter relies on either a calculator or a computer to calculate the degrees of freedom, the test statistics, and p-values.
-Computer instructions are included as well as the test statistic formulas.
-When using the computer, we do not need to separate two population means, independent groups, or population variances unknown into large and small sample sizes.
+TI-83+ and TI-84 instructions are included as well as the test statistic formulas.
+When using a TI-83+ or TI-84 calculator, we do not need to separate two population means, independent groups, or population variances unknown into large and small sample sizes.
 However, most statistical computer software has the ability to differentiate these tests.